BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 Main:

-* PhotoCallerApp: the main SwiftUI struct.
+* BoldContactsApp: the main SwiftUI struct.

 * AppDelegate: typical app delegate, such as for notifications.